teamfeedr/interview-challenge/FRONTEND-NOTES.md

 Improvements:
 - Could use `Array.prototype.reduce` to make the logic that counts the dietary types more functional
 - Would tidy up the folder structure a bit.
 For example, store model and App are not in separate folders.
+- Make the top left count copy singular and plural depending on count.